 Offering luxurious accommodation in the heart of Singapore’s arts and financial districts, the Fullerton offers understated comfort and elegance.

 Transformed from the original Fullerton building which was built in 1928 and home to the city's post office and most Government departments, its rich heritage, neo-classical architecture, strategic location and excellent service make it one of the best places to stay in Singapore.

-Just minutes from Boat and Clarke Quays, the hotel is ideally located for access to a wide choice of Singapore's restaurants, bars, theatres and shopping areas.
+Just minutes from Boat and Clarke Quays, the hotel is ideally located for access to a wide choice of Singapore's restaurants, bars, theaters and shopping areas.

 Located a ten minute walk from City Hall train station and within easy access of shops, bars and restaurants, this modern hotel has been refurbished to extremely high standards, making it one of the best in town.

-Hotel facilities available include a modern gym with outdoor patio for yoga, large spa and 25 long metre lap pool overlooking the harbour.
+Hotel facilities available include a modern gym with outdoor patio for yoga, large spa and 25 long meter lap pool overlooking the harbor.
 There is a choice of six restaurants and bars to cater for every taste (Morton's Steakhouse has a very good weekday happy hour) and the breakfast buffet is one of the best we have visited.

 Established in 1887, Raffles is as much a landmark of Singapore as it is an accommodation option.
 The first choice for travelers since its opening, the hotel is centrally located and is renowned for its immaculately landscaped gardens and polished service.

 The 103 suites are all furnished in period style and the property retains much of its original character.
 Raffles’ high teas are always a highlight and a Singapore Sling at the Long Bar (almost an institution in itself), is an essential part of any visit to Singapore.
 It is a beautiful place to treat yourself or a loved one on a special occasion.